sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Monitoring/Health-Monitoring/bbe/_index.md

 linkTitle: "Blackbox Exporter"
 weight: 15
 description: >
-  Information about the special fork of the Blackbox Exporter used for the ScienceMesh project
+  Information about the special fork of the Blackbox Exporter used for the Science Mesh project
 ---

 ## Health monitoring with the Blackbox Exporter
-To monitor the health of each site in the ScienceMesh, a [custom fork](https://github.com/sciencemesh/blackbox_exporter) of the [Blackbox Exporter](https://github.com/prometheus/blackbox_exporter) for Prometheus is used.
+To monitor the health of each site in the Science Mesh, a [custom fork](https://github.com/sciencemesh/blackbox_exporter) of the [Blackbox Exporter](https://github.com/prometheus/blackbox_exporter) for Prometheus is used.

 Put simply, the BBE runs a so-called _prober_ to perform a certain check on a provided target when called via URL:
 ```